wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

   Acknowledged packet number in the frame and (b) the largest packet in the current (first) Timestamp Range.

-  For subsequent Timestamp Ranges: Gap is the difference between (a) the smallest packet in the previous Timestamp Range and (b) the largest packet in the current Timestamp Range.
+  For subsequent Timestamp Ranges: Gap is the difference between (a) the packet number two lower than the smallest packet number in the previous Timestamp Range and (b) the largest packet in the current Timestamp Range.

 Timestamp Delta Count: